PowerMops/powermops-site/src/routes/pmops/Classes-6.md

 TEView is a simple non-scrolling TextEdit view.
 It has some code lifted from TEScroller, but is much simpler.
 The methods are basically the same as in TEScroller, except that the scrolling-related methods are missing.
-We\'ll therefore omit a full listing.
+We'll therefore omit a full listing.

 +-----------------------------+------------------------------------+
 | Superclass                  | View                               |